horns out on the damp tree trunks

 Main Threats

 None significant.
-This species is common and widespread in humid, shaded forests.
-Localised threats include forest clearance, removal of old trees with stable bark surfaces, and climate change reducing forest floor humidity.
+Common and widespread in humid, shaded forests.
+Localised threats include forest clearance, removal of old trees, and climate change reducing humidity.

 Population

 Not Threatened.
-Dendroceros hornwort is common on the bark of native trees, on rotting logs, and on damp rocks in humid, shaded forests throughout New Zealand.
-It is a widespread species found in tropical and temperate regions around the world.
+Common on bark of native trees, rotting logs, and damp rocks in humid, shaded forests throughout New Zealand.
+Widespread in tropical and temperate regions.

 Conservation Status